Matt-Crow/Maelstrom/README.md

   Visitor design pattern using Python's JSONEncoder.
 The current method may break the suggestion of one purpose per class, but it's elegant compared to the alternative
-* random campaign generator: Have the program chop up a Shakespere play and make characters and levels based off of that?
 * Replacement for Customization Points system:
     * replace Items with a new "stat DNA block" class that provides minor bonuses to stats